-Last weekend, we went tent camping with some extended family members.
-The lack of Wi-Fi and electricity forced our kids to put down their phones and video games to interact in real time.
+Last weekend, we went tent camping with some family members.
+The lack of wi-fi and electricity forced our kids to put down their phones and video games to interact in real time.
 As we sat around the fire someone started a game of “Would You Rather.”

 “Would You Rather” is a game where people ask you to make a difficult choice between two options.
-For example, someone asked the group, “Would you rather eat a bowl of cooked maggots or half a cup of raw hamburger?”
-But one of the cousins threw out a question that made us all reflect a little deeper on life:
+For example, someone asked the group, “Would you rather eat a spoonful of cooked maggots or a cup of raw hamburger?”
+But one of the cousins threw out a question that made us all think a little deeper on life:

-Would you rather more life in your years …
+Would you rather have more life in your years?

 There’s nothing wrong with his perspective.
 But as I thought about it, I realized that my quality of life isn’t just about my personal enjoyment.
 For me, living life to its fullest means living for other people.

-Or would you rather more years in your life?
+Or would you rather have more years in your life?

 Age changes our perspectives.
 Quantity of life enhances quality of life because it gives us the time we need to develop meaningful and healthy relationships.